projectestac/jclic.js/misc/jsdoc/index.md

 * A collection of [Activity](Activity.html) objects (see below)
 * An [ActivitySequence](ActivitySequence.html) formed by
 [ActivitySequenceElement](ActivitySequenceElement.html) objects.
-* A [PlayerHistory](PlayerHistory.html) used to track the user's navigation between activities.
 * A [MediaBag](MediaBag.html) formed by [MediaBagElement](MediaBagElement.html) objects.

 The [Activity](Activity.html) class has the following subclasses: